grinnell-cs/csc151-images/_labs/list-composition.md

 ---
-title: Composing and decomposiing lists
+title: Composing and decomposing lists
 summary: |
   We continue our exploration of Scheme's *list* structures, focusing on lists as ways to collect *heterogeneous* data.
 We explore new